 LaBarbera played a Gretsch kit with his drums and cymbals positioned at odd angles — which you can see in the accompanying Gretsch magazine ad.

-This excerpt LaBarbera answering my questions about his Gretsch set-up with Mangione.
-I actually saw Joe play this Gretsch set in concert with Mangione at a Long Island, NY club called My Father’s Place.
+In this excerpt LaBarbera talks about his Gretsch set-up with Mangione.
+I actually saw him play this Gretsch set in concert with Mangione at a Long Island, NY club called My Father’s Place.
 LaBarbera played great.
 It would seem drums/cymbals at these angles would make playing more difficult.
 But, as Joe says in this excerpt, he used this configuration for about five years.

-I came across this exchange on the start of my Joe Englsh interview tape.
-I don’t remember anything about this conversation with LaBarbera.
-The English tape was no doubt right at hand when I needed a tape to record Joe LaBarbera’s answers.
+I came across this exchange on the start of one of my Joe Englsh interview tapes.
+The tape was no doubt available when I needed to record LaBarbera’s answers.